gabrielrowan/Contributions/README.md

 - Open second terminal, change directory into the `ui/contributions-frontend` directory
 - Run command `npm run dev`

-After searching, you can click on the Contributions navbar heading to return the the unfiltered results view
+To return to the unfiltered results after typing in a search term in the search bar, click on the navbar heading

 ## Wireframe